A Statistical Social Network Model for Consumption Data in Food Webs

-A food web is a network of organisms.
-When the relationship among them is of interest, organisms are typically aggregated at various resolutions to form nodes.
-For example, one node may consist of various squid species, while another may consist of the single species {\em Argyrosomus hololepidotus} (kob).
-In the trophic context, we are interested in the feeding relations among the nodes in the food web.
-Consider the pair of nodes $(i,j)$.
-The within-pair predatory relation can be depicted as one of the following:
+A food web is a network of organisms and what they consume.
+When the relationship among these is of interest, organisms (inanimate or otherwise) are typically aggregated at various resolutions to form {\it trophic species}.
+For example, one trophic species in a given web may consist of various types of organic dead matter collectively referred to as detritus, while another in the same web may consist of the single anole species {\it A.~gingivinus}.
+We refer to a trophic species as a food web {\it node}.
+In the trophic context, feeding relations among nodes are of interest.
+(In contrast, the ecosystem context of a food web concerns the closed-loop transfer of energy and nutrients \citep{christian,chiu.fw,ena,rooney}.)
+Thus, trophic food web research concerns the understanding of the interdependency, or network structure, among trophic species with respect to predation or consumption behavior.